Ride Leader Guidance

 Ride Leaders - ensure you post any late changes to your ride on the Fleet Cycling Facebook Page as this feeds directly to the Ride Updates page on the website and can then be seen by all members with internet access.

 If time permits contact either Colin or Andrew P to update the website Rides Calendar.
-There is also a Fleet Cycling What’s App group that allows riders to share road conditions before the ride in near real time.
+There is also a Fleet Cycling What's App group that allows riders to share road conditions before the ride in near real time.
 This often informs our decision on whether to delay or cancel a ride.
-If you require access please contact Nigel Hicks from the ride leader page.
+If you require access to the What's App group please contact Colin Waters from the ride leader page.

 Advice to Fleet Cycling ride leaders